Festivals in Somerset come in all shapes and sizes.

 JANUARY

-Wassail on or around 17 January at various farms across Somerset.
-(Give thanks for the harvest.
-Drink cider, sing songs and perhaps fire a shotgun!)
+Wassail in early to mid January at various farms across Somerset.
+Give thanks for the harvest.
+Drink cider, sing songs and perhaps fire a shotgun!

 Eat festivals – various location across Somerset.
 Locally focused food and drinks festivals from a multi award-winning organisation.